SCRT-HQ/VaporShell/docs/glossary/New-VSSQSQueuePolicy.md

----
-layout: glossary
-title: New-VSSQSQueuePolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSQSQueuePolicy

 ## SYNOPSIS
-Adds an AWS::SQS::QueuePolicy resource to the template
+Adds an AWS::SQS::QueuePolicy resource to the template.
+The AWS::SQS::QueuePolicy type applies a policy to Amazon SQS queues.
+For an example snippet, see Declaring an Amazon SQS Policy: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-iam.html#scenario-sqs-policy in the *AWS CloudFormation User Guide*.

 ## SYNTAX